NLnetLabs/cascade/doc/manual/source/quick-start.rst

 it, unless you need to adjust the addresses it listens on or need to modify the settings relating to daemonization.

+.. important:: The machine running Cascade needs authorized access to all nameservers of all zones and parent zones as well as zone transfer (AXFR) access to the primary nameserver of all zones.

 Configuring Cascade
 ---------------------